-- continued hands-on support through the established system and capacity-building programme, focusing on critical areas such as integrated development planning, local economic development (LED), financial management, service delivery and public participation
+- continued hands-on support through the established system and capacity building programme, focusing on critical areas such as integrated development planning, local economic development (LED), financial management, service delivery and public participation;

-The Constitution provides for three categories of municipalities.There are 278 municipalities in South Africa, comprising eight metropolitan, 44 district and 226 local municipalities.
+South Africa has 257 metropolitan, district and local municipalities.
+This number comprises eight metropolitan, 44 district and 205 local municipalities.
 They are focused on growing local economies and providing infrastructure and service.

 The Act also determines that category-A municipalities can only be established in metropolitan areas.